How to use intermediate tables in Laravel! How to use the sync method

 sync method

-If you want to add movies (hobby_id:1) to taro's (user_id:1) hobbies, you can do so as follows:
+If you want to add "movies" (hobby_id:1) to taro's (user_id:1) hobbies, you can express it as follows:

 $user = User::find(1); $user->hobbies()->sync(1);

-If you want to make a comment or register multiple things at once, you can do so as follows.
+If you want to add comments or register multiple items at once, you can do so as follows.

 $user = User::find(1); $user->hobbies()->sync([ 2 => ['comment' => 'I like it quite a bit'], 3 => ['comment' => 'I like it moderately'], ]);

-However, there is one thing to note here.
+However, there is a point to note here.

-The data for adding movies (hobby_id:1) to taro's (user_id:1) hobbies has disappeared.
+The data indicating that "movies" (hobby_id:1) was added to taro's (user_id:1) hobbies has disappeared.

-This is because the sync method, as its name suggests, synchronizes the data state with the specified content.
+This is because the sync method, as its name suggests, synchronizes the state of data according to the specified content.

 The current DB is as follows: